-If the offeror acquires shares in the offeree company less than six months after the commencement of payment of the consideration in a takeover bid on terms which are more favourable for the holder than the terms and conditions of the offer, in accordance with the first paragraph the offeror must pay compensatory cash consideration to those who have accepted the offer.
+If the offeror acquires shares in the offeree company less than six months after the commencement of payment of the consideration in a takeover bid on terms which are more favourable for the holder than the terms and conditions of the offer, in accordance with the first paragraph a corresponding amendment must be made to the terms and conditions of the offer the offeror must pay compensatory cash consideration to those who have accepted the offer.
 Consequently, a comparison must be made between the terms and conditions of the offer and the terms and conditions of the subsequent transaction.